 Pending trial, she was stashed in the Conciergerie for 10 weeks.
 It was a gloomy, moldy dungeon.
 The public would bribe jailers to have a peak at the famous prisoner.

-Finding Marie Antoinette Sites in and Around Paris
+Where To Find Marie Antoinette Sites In And Around Paris

 The Queen’s Apartments consist of the Queen’s Bedroom, the Nobles’ Room, the Royal Table Antechamber, and the Queen’s Guard Room.
 They were recently renovated beginning in 2016 and are now back open to the public.